eXsio/vaadin-plupload/README.md

 ### Troubleshooting

-  This is a fairly new stuff and it's not properly polished yet, so there is a serious possibility that something can go wrong somewhere.
-Don't get angry at the code (or at me for that matter), just submit an issue or work on the problem and submit a pull request here: https://github.com/eXsio/vaadin-plupload.
+  This is a fairly new code and it's not properly polished yet, so there is a serious possibility that something can go wrong somewhere.
+Don't get angry, just submit an issue or work on the problem and submit a pull request here: https://github.com/eXsio/vaadin-plupload.
 Cheers!

 ### Known Bugs